 (I use the same method for common milkweed flowers, but with half the lemon juice)

 6 oz / or approx. 30 elderflower umbels

 1.5 liters /52 fluid oz/6 cups water

 1/2 cup (about 3-4 lemons-worth) fresh lemon juice

 Zest of 4 lemons, peeled in strips, without pith

 Leave the jar at room temperature for 4 days.
-While the mixture is sitting out, open the jar's lid once a day to allow any accumulated gas from natural fermentation to escape.
-Or, don't screw the lid on tightly to begin with, and allow gas to escape that way.
-Once strained and refrigerated any fermentation will slow way down.
-Whatever you do, don't just walk away from a sealed jar and forget about it, or you will have an elderflower detonation on your hands...
+While the mixture is sitting out, open the jar's lid once or twice a day to allow any accumulated gas from natural fermentation to escape ("burping").
+For the first day or two you may notice no gas accumulation.

 After Day 4, strain through a fine mesh strainer or cheesecloth.
 Bottle, and keep in the fridge.